Feral pigs.

 The Wet Tropics region in Queensland has the highest diversity of freshwater fish species anywhere in Australia.
 Assessments have shown that fish populations in the rivers of the Wet Tropics are generally in good condition, although the Barron River is the most impacted by invasive fish species.

-Some of the pest fish species that have already become established in the Wet Tropics, include tilapia, platys, guppies and swordtails.
+Some of the pest fish species that have already become established in the Wet Tropics, include:

-Tilapia is a particularly noxious species because it can reproduce so prolifically that it displaces whole fish communities.
+Tilapia is a highly invasive and aggressive breeder.
+It can reproduce so prolifically that it displaces whole fish communities.
 Originating from Africa and the Middle East, Tilapia was first reported in the Wet Tropics in the 1970s in the Barron River and there are now two species that have become naturalised in this catchment – the Mozambique Tilapia and the Spotted Tilapia.

-Translocated fish are fish that have been moved from one area to another by human intervention, either intentionally or accidentally.
-Translocated fish species may be native to Australia but if they are moved into a natural waterway outside of where they occur naturally, then they can dramatically upset the balance of the local ecosystem.
+Translocated fish are Australian species that have been introduced into new areas by human intervention, either intentionally or accidentally.
+Translocated fish species may be native to Australia but if they are moved into a natural waterway outside of where they occur naturally, they can dramatically upset the balance of the local ecosystem.

 A good example is Lake Eacham, a crater lake on the Atherton tablelands west of Cairns, which was historically home to a small number of native fish including the Lake Eacham rainbowfish.
 However, the introduction of larger native predatory fish such as mouth mighty and archer fish, and other species of rainbowfish saw the endemic Lake Eacham rainbowfish driven from the lake through predation and hybridisation.